 Organic Farming Projects

 WSU Puyallup has 12 acres of certified organic farming research land and several more acres of non certified land that has been managed organically.
-Current and recent experiments include the Organic Farming Systems experiment, cover crop trials, climate change gas experiments, food safety, and improving no and low tillage methods.
+Current and past experiments include the Organic Farming Systems experiment, cover crop trials, climate change gas experiments, food safety, pastured poultry, and improving no till and minimum tillage methods.

-♣ Cover crops – We have been working with winter and summer cover crops to find varieties most effective at reducing weeds in later crops.
+We have been working with winter and summer cover crops to find varieties most effective at reducing weeds in later crops.
 Cover crops reduce erosion, improve soil structure, and provide organic matter and nitrogen to the soil.
+Research results and photo essays.

-♣ Soil quality – We measured soil physical and biological properties in a variety of crop and management organic farming systems to see how they affected the soil quality over time.
+We measured soil physical and biological properties in a variety of crop and management organic farming systems to see how they affected the soil quality over time.
+Looked at were soil texture, bulk density, nitrogen, organic matter, microorganisms, and their relationships.

-♣ Pastured Poultry – We raised poultry in our Organic Farming Systems plots.
+We raised slow and fast growing Cornish Cross poultry in our Organic Farming Systems plots.
 They provided nutrients to the soil for the vegetables grown during the cash crop part of the pasture/crop rotation, as well as income during the pasture part of the rotation.
+Included are moveable cage plans and comparisons of the different Cornish Cross varieties.

 Slideshows, Photos, and Webinars: